-- FEMA Earthquake Home Hazard Hunt: FEMA recommendations for reducing earthquake hazards in - California Earthquake Brace and Bolt Program: California EBB provides \$3,000 grants to be used toward a code-compliant seismic retrofit for houses that qualify.
-Find out more about the program and if your house qualifies.
+- FEMA Earthquake Home Hazard Hunt: FEMA recommendations for reducing earthquake hazards in - California Earthquake Brace and Bolt Program California EBB provides \$3,000 grants to be used toward a code-compliant sessinc retrofit for houses that qualify.
+Find out more about the program and if

-- FEMA Flood Mitigation: Tips for preparing your home or workplace, collecting sources of information developing an emergency communications plan and knowing what to do when a flood is approaching - California Flood Preparedness Tips: Tips on how to divert water away from your home during a flood
+- FEMA Flood Mitigation: Typs for preparing your home or workplace, collecting sources of information. developing an emergency communications plan and knowing what to do when a flood is approaching - .
+California Flood Preparedness Tips: Tips on how to divert water away from your home during a flood

-■ Severe Storm Mitigation: Tips to equip your home with the accessories it will need to survive a storm from the National Association of Home Builders.
+Severe Storm Mitigation: Tips to equip your home with the accessories it will need to survive a sto from the National Association of Home Builders.